Baanaaana/barcode-pi/README.md

 ```

 After setup, you can start PrintNode:
-- Using the desktop shortcut (GUI mode)
+- You can always start PrintNode GUI using the desktop shortcut
-- Or by running PrintNode from the terminal
 - PrintNode will also start automatically at boot in headless mode

 Note: You can get a PrintNode account from https://www.printnode.com/